 For video, the first 2 to 3 seconds are everything.
 Start with movement, bold text, or a surprising visual.
 For images, the hook is often your headline overlay or the main subject in the photo.

-Tip: Avoid generic stock photos.
+Tip: avoid generic stock photos.
 Use something brand-specific that makes people pause.
-Pair this with strong copy as covered in how to write scroll-stopping ad copy.
+Pair it with strong copy, as covered in how to write scroll-stopping ad copy.

 - Selfie-style videos